lquinnn/JEPG-GraphNet/README.md

 # JEPG-GraphNet
-Code of Paper "JPEG Steganalysis Based on Steganographic Feature Enhancement and Graph Attention Learning" The code will be published after the paper is published.
+Code of Paper "JPEG Steganalysis Based on Steganographic Feature Enhancement and Graph Attention Learning".
+The code will be published after the paper is published.